Datavault-UK/automate-dv-docs/docs/tutorial/tut_eff_satellites.md

 and 'what happened when' using the `LOAD_DATE` and `EFFECTIVE_FROM` date accordingly.

-The `EFFECTIVE_FROM` field is **not** part of the Data Vault 2.0 standard, and as such it is an optional field, however, in our experience we have found it useful for processing and applying business rules later on.
+The `EFFECTIVE_FROM` field is **not** part of the Data Vault 2.0 standard, and as such it is an optional field, however, in our experience we have found it useful for processing and applying business rules in downstream business vault, for use in presentation layers.

-### Setting up effectivity satellite models
+### Creating effectivity satellite models

 Create a new dbt model as before.